falco81/ESP32S3_VirtualCDROM/README.md

 ### How It Works

 The CUE parser extracts audio tracks and their LBA positions.
+For **separate BIN file** layout (e.g. Tomb Raider -- one `.bin` per track), the parser computes *virtual disc LBAs*: the data track occupies LBA 0 to N-1, audio tracks follow sequentially.
+This is what gets reported in READ TOC so the SCSI host sees correct track positions and durations.
+Each BIN file is seeked to `(virtualLba - trackStart + pregap) * 2352` bytes for accurate playback.

 A FreeRTOS audio task on core 0 reads raw PCM sectors from BIN files (2352 B/sector, skip 16 B header), applies software gain, and streams the data to I2S DMA -> PCM5102 -> line out.
-The PC controls playback via SCSI commands (READ TOC, PLAY AUDIO LBA/MSF, PAUSE/RESUME, STOP, READ SUB-CHANNEL).
+The PC controls playback via SCSI commands (READ TOC, PLAY AUDIO LBA/MSF/TRACK, PAUSE/RESUME, STOP, READ SUB-CHANNEL).
+READ TOC reports virtual disc LBAs with the standard 150-sector pregap offset so SCSI players show correct track positions and durations.

 Games such as Tomb Raider, Quake, and Need for Speed communicate with the firmware transparently as if it were a real optical drive.